LongerVisionRobot/Raspberry_Pi_Full_Stack/Part1_Introduction/01_Getting_Started_with_RaspberryPi/03_raspbian_installation.md

 # 1.3 Install Raspbian onto Raspberry Pi

-The version that we are using when writing **Raspberry Pi Full Stack** is [Raspbian Stretch](https://www.raspberrypi.org/downloads/raspbian/), which is release on August 16, 2017.
+The version that we are using when writing **Raspberry Pi Full Stack** is [Raspbian Stretch](https://www.raspberrypi.org/downloads/raspbian/), which is release on September 7th, 2017.

 Details about how to install Raspbian onto a Raspberry Pi can be found on its official website:[https://www.raspberrypi.org/documentation/installation/installing-images/linux.md](https://www.raspberrypi.org/documentation/installation/installing-images/linux.md).